 - Then I decided on a maximum of two main colors.
 White, light grey, light blue is always a good option to start with.
 I picked a light blue paint for the walls.
 Check out how to decide on a color scheme here.

-- After this I painted our cabinets with milk paint.
+- After this, I painted our cabinets with milk paint.
 No need to sand them down which will make your life so much easier.
-Here is a fast read how to paint cabinets and walls.
+If you want to be 100% sure the paint will stick well, sand the cabinets lightly and then use the deglosser.
+Here is a fast read on how to paint cabinets and walls.
 Camper Remodel How to paint camper walls and cabinets

-- I added some splashes of color with a tiny rug, pillows, sheets and a curtain.
-Most of the items I didn’t had to buy.
+- I added some splashes of color with a tiny rug, pillows, sheets, and a curtain.
+Most of the items I didn’t have to buy.

 You don’t feel like painting walls or cabinets?

-If you don’t feel like painting, here are the best tips what you can do easily without painting.
+If you don’t feel like painting, here are the best tips that you can do easily without painting.